luquelab/aurora_vogel_athena/docs/index.md

 ---

 ## Home
 My name is Aurora Vogel and I am an Applied Maths M.S.
 Student as SDSU.
-I am a part of the [Luque Lab](https://www.luquelab.com/) which conducts research centered around the physical structure and ecological properties of viruses.
-My research interests are particularly in the mathematical underpinnings of
+I am a part of the [Luque Lab](https://www.luquelab.com/) which conducts research centered around the structural and ecological properties of viruses.
+My research interests include the mathematical underpinnings of capsid structures.
+My current goals include expanding the mathematical foundations of elongated and conical capsid structures of viruses alongside creating 3D models of said structures.
+Currently, I am in the process of formally writing out the maths behind the icosahedral, elongated, and conical structures.

-This is your entry page on the public website associated with your project.
-State the goal of the project, status, collaborators, and any basic information.

-The associated file `index.md` contains a YAML front matter to indicate the layout, title, and navigation options.
-The repo's website is based on Jekyll's theme [Just-the-Docs](https://pmarsceill.github.io/just-the-docs/).
-Explore their [documentation]([Just-the-Docs](https://pmarsceill.github.io/just-the-docs/)) and associated [GitHub repo](https://github.com/pmarsceill/just-the-docs) to adapt your project's website to your needs.
 ---
 T